Dante Pereira-Olson

-Dante Pereira-Olson (born August 13, 2008) is an American child actor best known for his work on You Were Never Really Here and Joker, both starring Joaquin Phoenix.
+Dante Pereira-Olson (born August 13, 2008) is an American actor best known for his work on You Were Never Really Here and Joker, both starring Joaquin Phoenix.

 Career

 After appearing in several television shows, including Last Week Tonight with John Oliver, The Slap, Jessica Jones, Happy!, and the critically acclaimed Mozart in the Jungle, Dante Pereira-Olson landed his first film role in the 2017 film You Were Never Really Here as young Joe.
 In 2018, he voiced Johnny Moses in the Wolverine podcast.
 He later gained fame when he was cast as Bruce Wayne in the 2019 film Joker.
 In 2020, he voiced Shanerreyus in the animated streaming series The Midnight Gospel.
 In 2021, he portrayed Rolf in the drama film Adopting Audrey.